Key Services & Resources

 Mission StatementThe mission of Pottawattamie County Conservation is to provide meaningful experiences for people of all ages with the unique natural resources of Pottawattamie County through diverse and sustainable education, recreation and conservation opportunities.

-Since 1960, the Pottawattamie County Conservation Board (PCCB) has acquired eight parks and nature centers encompassing 1,661 acres across the county, including the award-winning Hitchcock Nature Center.
-With more than 90,000 visitors per year, the Pottawattamie County parks and nature areas showcase the county's diverse landform and variety of outdoor activities.
+Since 1960, the Pottawattamie County Conservation Board (PCCB) has acquired five parks and six habitat areas encompassing over 2,000 acres across the county, including the award-winning Hitchcock Nature Center.
+With more than 200,000 visitors per year, the Pottawattamie County parks and nature areas showcase the county's diverse landform and variety of outdoor activities.

 Major recreation areas within the system include Arrowhead Park, Botna Bend Park, Hitchcock Nature Center, Narrows River Park, and Old Town Park.
 These parks offer more than 100 campsites; six camping cabins; three enclosed lodges perfect for work retreats, family reunions and get-togethers; open and enclosed shelters for warm-season gatherings; and miles of trails for hiking, biking, backpacking and walking.
 Visitors have the opportunity to camp, fish, hike, boat and interact with wildlife while at Pottawattamie County parks.

-Admission to all Pottawattamie County Conservation parks and habitat areas is $3.00 per vehicle per day.
+Admission to all Pottawattamie County Conservation parks and habitat areas is per vehicle per day and varies from $3.00 to $5.00 per vehicle depending upon which park you visit.
 Daily entrance passes may be purchased with exact change or check at the park entrance when you arrive.

 Monday through Friday